SourcePointUSA/ios-cmp-app/README.md

 ```

 This way, if we already have consent for that token (`"JohDoe"`) we'll bring the consent profile from the server, overwriting whatever was stored in the device.

+### Rendering the message natively

+Have a look at this neat [wiki](https://github.com/SourcePointUSA/ios-cmp-app/wiki/Rendering-consent-message-natively) we put together.